NathanLaan/litra-control/README.md

 # litra-control

-Command-line tool for controlling the Logitech Litra Glow and Litra Beam lights.
+A set of command-line tools for controlling the [Logitech Litra Glow and Litra Beam lights](https://www.logitech.com/en-us/products/lighting.html).

 ## Setup